GustavoRassi/Lyrico/README.md

 * App is inspired by Spotify.
 * You can listen to your favorite music, live shows from artist around the world and podcasts.
-* The app is currently in its development process.
+* The app is currently in development.